iancwm/it8701/CA1/README.md

 # IT8701 - Introduction to Programming for Data Science
 Singapore Polytechnic Specialist Diploma in Data Science coursework.

-CA1 submission with Jupyter Notebook and Singapore housing data.
+This CA1 submission requires a Jupyter Notebook analyzing Singapore housing data.

+Main packages used include the standard library, `numpy` and `matplotlib`

 ## Assignment Guidelines